Mike-Power666/Mike-Power666.github.io/_pages/codes.md

 author_profile: true
 ---

 <p>This page is a work in progress.
-I'm currently (very slowly) changing a lot of my old code, mostly written in Fortran77, to modern Fortran and to be modular.</p>
+I'm currently (very slowly) changing a lot of my old code, mostly written in Fortran77, to modern Fortran and to be modular.
+Coming soon (after I convert and modularize them)...
+My version of the Worm Hole Generation project from Kip Thorne for Interstellar, a Stellar Wind Bow Shock and Polarization Calculator for Zeus3D, my Riemann Problem Solver, my first MHD (magnetohydrodynamics) solver, my first SPH (smooth particle hydrodynamics) solver, and some other stuff too!</p>

 <h3>Available Code Repositories</h3>
 <ul>